tackme31/TagBasedRecommender/README.md

 ## Customization
 ### Custom Tags
-This library uses item's `Tags` to get recommendation tags (splited at whitespace).
+This library uses item's `Tags` field to get recommendation tags (splited at whitespace).
 This behaviour can be customized by replacing `DefaultItemTagsResolver`.

 ```csharp
 using TagBaseRecommender.Services;